coolaj86/node-localStorage/README.md

-localStorage
+DOMStorage
 ===

-An inefficient, but as W3C-compliant as possible using only pure JavaScript, `localStorage` implementation.
+An inefficient, but as W3C-compliant as possible using only pure JavaScript, `DOMStorage` implementation.

 Purpose
 ----